riera90/generic-makefile/README.md

 **Extensions:**

-	EXTENSIONS: the code extension (not the headers)
+	EXTENSIONS: the code extension, normally c, cpp or c++ (not the headers)

 **Options:**